tkaden4/alef/README.md

 in C. This language looks to fill the gaps while not sacrificing compatibility, speed, or portability; it compiles to C itself.

-## Dependencies ##
-Aleph depends on Flex for scanner generation, and a custom parser that sits on top of the flex scanner.
-A transition to Bison may be made in the future.

 ## Current Goals ##
 - [ ] Finish Lexer
 - [ ] Finish Parser